-No. Queensland only has statutory Advance Care Directives (Advance Health Directives).
+No. Queensland only has statutory Advance Care Directives i.e. an Advance Health Directive.
 Common law Advance Care Directives were intended to have legal effect in Queensland, however the wording and structure of the Queensland guardianship legislation has removed their legal effect.

 When will an Advance Health Directive apply?

-An Advance Health Directive will apply as soon as the person loses capacity, unless the Advance Health Directive refuses life-sustaining treatment.
-If the Advance Health Directive refuses life-sustaining treatment, there are conditions that must be satisfied before it can apply.
+An Advance Health Directive will apply as soon as the person loses capacity to decide about the health care, unless the Directive refuses life-sustaining treatment.
+In that case the Directive will only apply if specific conditions are met.

 What can an Advance Health Directive cover?

-An Advance Health Directive allows a person to give directions about his or her health care in the future, including refusing life-sustaining treatment.
+An Advance Health Directive allows a person to give directions about his or her future health care, including refusing life-sustaining treatment.
 Other directions which can be given include:

 - Consent that future health care be given, even if the person objects to that health care at the time the care or treatment is given.